khalidr/VotingApp/README.md

 # Exercise

+- Create a way to upload images to DropBox.
+The incoming message will be of the form:
+    `{ "type": "inboundMedia", "payload": <Picture URL>, "fromNumber": "+12222222222", "toNumber": "+13333333333" }`
-Vote for pictures that exist in DropBox.
+- Create a way to vote for pictures that exist in DropBox.
+    `{ "type": "inboundText", "payload": <Picture URL>, "fromNumber": "+12222222222", "toNumber": "+13333333333" }`

+The following assumptions are made:
+1. Each person will only vote once.
+We are not handling duplicate votes.

 # Get the code